zevy613/Final-Project-The-Making-of-a-Successful-Movie/README.md

 **Equal Variance**
-Because we failed the test of equal variance we have to perform a Kruskal-Wallis test instead of a One Way ANOVA.
+ - Because we failed the test of equal variance we have to perform a Kruskal-Wallis test instead of a One Way ANOVA.

 **Final Conclusion**

     Test Results: KruskalResult(statistic=1764.3856914319545, pvalue=0.0)
 Explanation: In this case we have a significant p-value which means we reject our null hypothesis and support our alternative hypthesis that "The MPAA rating does effect how much revenue the movie generates".

 **A Post-Hoc**

-We can determined from a Post-Hoc Multiple Comparison Test that movies rated R, UR and NC-17 made significantly less than all other ratings.
+We can determined from a Post-Hoc Multiple Comparison Test that movies rated R, UR and NC-17 made significantly less in revenue than all other ratings.

 ![png](Visuals/barplot_Tukeys_Data.png)